Release rules

 Do not run one trigger rule for every item.

 Use collections so less-sensitive instructions can have lighter rules, while financial or identity-critical records use stricter conditions.
+That structure becomes easier to manage if you have already built a digital estate planning checklist for what belongs in each category.

 Run a dry test at least once per year